 Topics: mobile breast cancer screening unit, mobile mammography, mobile mammography unit

 The American Cancer Society recommends that women over 40 have an annual mammogram breast cancer screening.
 To help serve the public, mobile breast cancer screening units have state of the art equipment and infrastructure with dedicated teams to provide cost-effective mammography screenings to women at their place of work and to those in rural, urban and other low-income communities.
-Mammogram trucks help to lower the barriers to breast cancer screenings for medically underserved women and is a convenient incentive to those at work.
+Mobile mammography screening help to lower the barriers to breast cancer screenings for medically underserved women and is a convenient incentive to those at work.
 These units are fully equipped with current technology and specific imaging equipment that use a low-dose radiology for cost-effective screenings.